How to Help Your Child Overcome Dental Anxiety

 C. Tell stories that encourage

 Another easy and effective method of helping your child to overcome their dental anxiety.
-For example, tell your child good stories about the dentist, dental checkups, and cleaning.
+For example, tell your child wonderful stories about the dentist, dental checkups, and cleaning.
 When kids hear a positive response associated with dental care, they may begin to enjoy their visit to the dentist.

 D. Role-play dental checkups and visits